oldham123/cfa_level_iii/10 Asset Allocation and Related Decisions in Portfolio Management II/Reading 21 Currency Management - An Introduction.md

     - Signs that prices are *pushing through* support or resistance levels

 - A **carry trade** is an investment in higher interest rate currencies, financed by a lower interest rate currency
-  - **Covered interest rate parity (CIRP)** holds that the different between spot and forward currency rates is the different in the period interest rates
+  - **Covered interest rate parity (CIRP)** holds that the difference between spot and forward currency rates is the difference in the period interest rates
     - Higher interest rates cause a currency to trade at a discount
   - **Uncovered interest rate parity (UCIRP)** holds that the forward rate resulting from CIRP is an *unbiased estimator* of the future spot rate
     - However, the currency with the higher rate typically depreciates by less than predicted